elastic/elasticsearch-php/README.md

 -------------------------
 The recommended method to install _Elasticsearch-PHP_ is through [Composer](http://getcomposer.org).

-1. Add `elasticsearch/elasticsearch` as a dependency in your project's `composer.json` file (change version to suit your version of Elasticsearch, for instance this is for ES 6.0 to 6.5):
+1. Add `elasticsearch/elasticsearch` as a dependency in your project's `composer.json` file (change version to suit your version of Elasticsearch, for instance for ES 6.7):

     ```json
         {
             "require": {
-                "elasticsearch/elasticsearch": "^6.5"
+                "elasticsearch/elasticsearch": "^6.7"
             }
         }
     ```